 District 8 Schools Meeting

-Councilman Gilman organized the first-ever meeting of Pittsburgh District 8 schools during which principals from various schools in the district and representatives from the Pittsburgh Police Department to discussed how to better coordinate education and public safety in our neighborhood schools.
+Councilman Gilman organized the first-ever meeting of Pittsburgh District 8 schools during which principals from various schools in the district and representatives from the Pittsburgh Police Department to discuss how to better coordinate education and public safety in our neighborhood schools.

-Located in Shadyside, the historic Hunt Armory, was designated as an historic structure thanks to the efforts of Councilman Gilman.
+Located in Shadyside, the historic Hunt Armory was designated as an historic structure thanks to the efforts of Councilman Gilman.
 Pittsburgh’s Historic Review Commission will now have greater control over the future of the grandiose building.

-Along with Mayor Peduto, Councilman Gilman requested that the Pennsylvania Public Utility Commission change its rules to allow the popular ridesharing services, Lyft and Uber, to operate within the city in order to improve the transportation services for our citizens.
+Along with Mayor Peduto, Councilman Gilman requested that the Pennsylvania Public Utility Commission change its rules to allow the popular ridesharing services, Lyft and Uber, to operate within the City in order to improve the transportation services for our citizens.

 CMU University Center Expansion & Tepper Quadrangle